stephanos/subvoc/README.md

 Also, the external API can be flaky - you can search for 'Se7en' (be exact) to use a cached movie in this case.

+## How it works

+When you select a movie, the [OpenSubtitles API](http://trac.opensubtitles.org/projects/opensubtitles/wiki/XMLRPC) is queried for its subtitles.
+Then, it is parsed, tokenized and analyzed sentence by sentence, word by word with the help of the [Python Natural Language Toolkit](http://www.nltk.org).
+The difficulty of a word is determined by its relative frequency in the English language, assuming that more difficult words are simply used less.

 ## Features

  - [x] landing page with search bar